guydanko/LinuxShip/readme.txt

 - <travelName>FileErrors - holds errors due to invalid files needed to create travels, missing file information or too many files errors.

 Run Examples:
-- run program with command ./ex1 "Travels-Example" for example of how program runs on two different travels
+- run program with command: ./ex1 Travels-Example for example of how program runs on two different travels
+- Example of expected output in directory: SimulatorFiles-Expected_output

 Recommendation: Even though program should delete current "SimulatorFiles" directory if exists when running program again, it is better to delete the file manually when re-running program to get immediate results.